zbambergerNLP/depth/README.md

 # DEPTH: Discourse Education through Pre-Training Hierarchically

 ## Overview

+**NOTE**: This README is pending an update to reflect the latest changes in the repository.

 DEPTH (Discourse Education through Pre-Training Hierarchically) is an encoder-decoder model enhancing natural language processing capabilities, particularly in discourse comprehension, coherence, and compositionality.
 It is designed to extend the pre-training objective "Sentence Un-shuffling" to encoder-decoder models, offering advanced semantic and discourse-level representations.
 DEPTH supports flexible configurations for from-scratch and continuous pre-training.

 ## Environment Setup